irahardianto/service-pattern-go/README.md

 The folder structure is created to accomodate seperation of concern principle, where every struct should have single responsibility to achieve decoupled system.

 Every folder is a namespace of their own, and every file / struct under the same folder should only use the same namepace as their root folder.

-### commands

-commands folder hosts all the structs under commands namespace, commands are intended to run console app that don't need interaction like crons and daemon alike.

-### configurations

-configurations folder hosts all the structs under configurations namespace, the folder should hold configurations of the systems, the environment variables, etc.

 ### controllers